github/developer.github.com/content/guides/working-with-comments.md

 For any Pull Request, GitHub provides three different kinds of comment views:
-[comments on the Pull Request][PR comment], [comments on an entire commit][entire commit comment], and [comments on a specific line in a commited file][single comment]
+[comments on the Pull Request][PR comment], [comments on an entire commit][entire commit comment], and [comments on a specific line in a committed file][single comment].

 Each of these types of comments goes through a different portion of the GitHub API.
 In this guide, we'll explore how you can access and manipulate each one.
 For every